Laboratory of Wave Engineering

 Support

-The laboratory forms a part of the Department of Mechanics and Applied Mathematics at Institute of Cybernetics
+The laboratory formed a part of the Centre of Excellence in Non-linear Studies at the Institute of Cybernetics in 2009-2016

 The research in laboratory is also financed by